 Cultural norms predicated on gender segregation deprive women of healthcare services, with often deadly results.
 These norms stigmatize medical treatment from male doctors, and foster a general uneasiness amongst women to seek medical attention.
 Muslim women who observe strict modesty are unwilling to remove their outer-clothing for checkups, resulting in inadequate and incomplete examinations.
 However, due to the law of necessity, which states “that which is necessary makes the forbidden permissible,” women have the right to receive treatment from both female and male doctors.

 In addition to cultural norms, misconstrued religious ideas about fate and destiny also impact a person’s decision to seek medical care.
-Common amongst devout people, there is a belief that illnesses are in God’s will, so seeking treatment is futile.
-For example, sometimes mental illness is viewed through a strictly religious lens – some believe that a Muslim cannot be depressed if they are correctly following Islam.
-But according to the Qur’an and Hadith, it is necessary to seek both preventative medical care and treatment.
+There is a belief common amongst devout people that illnesses are part of God’s will, so seeking treatment is futile, because it would contradict God’s plan.
+For example, sometimes mental illnesses are viewed through a strictly religious lens – some believe that a Muslim cannot be depressed if they are correctly following Islam, and thus dismiss depression amongst Muslims.
+But according to the Qur’an and Hadith, it is necessary to seek both preventative medical care and treatment for all types of illnesses.
 Leaving any health problem, especially those relating to mental health, unattended can result in grave consequences.

 Fragmented and differing scholarly opinions have also created general confusion about receiving healthcare.
 Contrary to some scholars’ view that vaccinations should be prohibited because they are typically administered by the West, Muslim jurists state that vaccinations are obligatory for the purposes of health.
 Considering the gravity of healthcare in the developing world and the number of lives at risk, it is incumbent upon both doctors and scholars to correct misunderstandings about healthcare in communities to preserve, enhance, and maximize life.